Why Didn’t They Ask Evans?: release date, cast, interviews, plot, trailer and all about the new Agatha Christie adaptation

+Agatha Christie’s captivating murder-mystery Why Didn’t They Ask Evans? is a three-part series directed by its star Hugh Laurie and also boasts an all-star cast.
 Based on the iconic 1934 novel by Agatha Christie, Why Didn’t They Ask Evans? follows vicar’s son Bobby Jones, played by Will Poulter and his adventurous friend, socialite Lady Frances ‘Frankie’ Derwent (Lucy Boynton), as they dig deep into a murder.
 But their amateur sleuthing brings no end of trouble their way.
 There are some big names in the cast too, with Jim Broadbent and Emma Thompson playing aristocrats Lord and Lady Marcham, who are the parents of Lady Frances.

 Why Didn’t They Ask Evans? release date

 Britbox is the No. 1 way to watch all your favorite British shows from the BBC and ITV.
 And you can watch it easily via Amazon Prime Video Channels.
-All your subscription and billing is handled through your Amazon account, allowing you to watch as much as you want for a single price.View Deal
+All your subscription and billing is handled through your Amazon account, allowing you to watch as much as you want for a single price.

-The plot of Agatha Christie's Why Didn’t They Ask Evans?
+What is the plot of Agatha Christie's Why Didn’t They Ask Evans?

-Why Didn’t They Ask Evans? cast — Will Poulter
+Why Didn’t They Ask Evans? cast — Will Poulter on playing Bobby Jones

 Will has been on our screens since he was a child, when he starred as Lee Carter in the 2007 film Son of Rambow.
-He went on to be cast in The Chronicles of Narnia and The Maze Runner films and appeared in the comedy movie We’re The Millers alongside Jennifer Anniston in 2013.
-He became a huge name after starring in The Revenant in 2015, playing Bridger.
-Will says he jumped at the chance to star in an Agatha Christie adaptation: ‘I’m deeply honoured to have been given the opportunity to co-lead this project with Lucy and the chance to bring Agatha Christie’s thrilling story to life under Hugh’s direction.'
+He went on to be cast in The Chronicles of Narnia and The Maze Runner films and appeared in the comedy movie We’re The Millers alongside Jennifer Aniston in 2013.
+He became a huge name after starring in The Revenant alongside Leonardo DiCaprio in 2015, playing Bridger.
+In 2021 Will starred in the series Dopesick.

-Why Didn’t They Ask Evans? cast — Lucy Boynton

-Lucy Boynton plays whip-smart socialite Lady Frances ‘Frankie’ Derwent
+Why Didn’t They Ask Evans? cast — Lucy Boynton on playing Lady Frances ‘Frankie’ Derwent

 British star Lucy first hit our screens playing a young Beatrix Potter in the 2006 movie Miss Potter.
 She’s since starred in Sense and Sensibility, Don’t Knock Twice, Apostle and numerous other movies and will portray singer Marianne Faithfull in the biopic Faithfull, coming later this year.
 This isn’t Lucy’s first foray into the work of Agatha Christie as she played Countess Andrenyi in the 2017 film version of Murder On The Orient Express.
-‘I’m so thrilled to be working with Hugh and Will, and on this story from one of my favourite authors.
-I can’t wait to get started,’ she says.
+She appeared in the ITV1 adaptation of The Ipcress File in 2022.

-Why Didn’t They Ask Evans? director Hugh Laurie also stars
+Why Didn’t They Ask Evans? director Hugh Laurie also stars as Dr James Nicholson

 House and The Night Manager actor and comedian Hugh Laurie is directing and executive producing the series.
 As well as that he'll also play psychologist Dr James Nicholson.
 The psychologist is the clinical director of the sanatorium near the Bassington-ffrench estate, Merroway Court.
 This will be Hugh’s first major TV drama in the writer and director’s chair and he has loved the novel since he was a child.
 Hugh says: ‘The hairs on the back of my neck haven’t properly settled down from the first time I grasped the beauty of the essential mystery.
 Since then, I have fallen deeper and deeper in love with the characters, and feel immensely honoured to have been given the chance to retell their story in this form.
 I will wear a tie on set, and give it everything I have.’